 I is the number of phoneme insertions,

-N is the number of phonemes in the reference (test set)
+N is the total number of phonemes in the reference (test set)

 The transcription tool is not error free.
 For "normal" native words it mostly produces correct results, however for words of foreign origin, some proper names, abbreviations etc. it often fails.
-Other systems resort to hybrid solutions where a lexicon with "exceptions" is combined with predictive mapping based on decision trees, neural networks, or similar technologies.
+Other systems may be mainly lexicon-based and only resort to machine-generated transcriptions when words are not found in the lexicon.
+Since version 1.2, the present system utilizes exception lists, small "lexica" with words (typically of foreign origin) that cannot be transcribed properly even if they are included in the training lexicon.